MARC WB3JOE/R W3NWA Southeastern PA

 MARC Discover the Fun of Ham Radio in the 21st Century Banner

 MARC has great display banner available courtesy of Mike Pilotti K3BOC.
 Carrying on the theme that ham radio is fun, the banner will alert visitors to MARC.
 The banner rolls up and is easily transported.
-Mike is a very active club member responsible for the operation and yearly success of the MARC Hamfest.

 MARC Hosts Riley Hollingsworth K4ZDH